copyrite/LwotcMinimalText/XComGame.md

 * +20 defense to all units on tiles with Burnout smoke.

 ## Capacitor Discharge
-Use your GREMLIN to deal damage and a {% CAPACITOR_DISCHARGE_RADIUS %} tile radius around a location.
+Remotely deal damage and a {% CAPACITOR_DISCHARGE_RADIUS %} tile radius around a location.
 Affected units have a chance to be stunned.
 Robotic units take more damage.
 * Uses per mission: {% CAPACITOR_DISCHARGE_CHARGES %}
 * Damage improves with GREMLIN tier.